The Extraordinary Life of Charlie Munger

 Seeking Wisdom: From Darwin to Munger

 While not authored by Munger, Seeking Wisdom is heavily inspired by his ideas, particularly the concept of mental models.
-The book is written by Peter Bevelin and delves into understanding how our thoughts are influenced and the common errors of judgment we make.
-It takes readers through various disciplines such as psychology, biology, and mathematics, reflecting Munger’s multidisciplinary approach to decision-making.
+The book is written by Peter Bevelin and focuses on understanding how our thoughts are influenced and the common errors of judgment we make.
+It takes readers through various disciplines such as psychology, biology, and mathematics, reflecting Munger's multidisciplinary approach to decision-making.

 Damn Right